Computer Science Department

 In-Person

 This course introduces coding for everyday problem solving.
 Programming fundamentals are introduced with an intuitive programming language and a simple programming environment.
 The students will obtain first-hand experience with live coding examples and exercises.
 Students from all disciplines can learn to develop their programming abilities without any prior knowledge.
-For computer science major, advanced major and honours students CSCI 128 may be available only as an approved or open elective.
+For computer science major and honours students CSCI 128 may be used only as an approved or open elective.
 Students who have received credit for CSCI 161 or equivalent are not permitted to enrol in CSCI 128.
 Three credits.

 Comp.
 Application Technology